 The back arrow will rewind the podcast by 15 seconds while the front arrow will fast forward the podcast by 15 seconds.

-You can now set a sleep timer on Spotify using the moon icon.
+You can now set a sleep timer on Spotify using the clock icon (previously it was moon icon).
 You can choose from the presets but there is no way to enter your own number.

 Other icons like share, Spotify Connect, and Queue icons function the same as on the music player screen.